Catherine Price

 • "Thank you very much for teaching me how to incorporate more fun into my life!”

-Talk and Fireside Chat: How to Break Up With Your Phone — And Achieve Screen/Life Balance
+Talk and/or Interactive Workshop: How to Break Up With Your Phone and Create Screen/Life Balance

-Catherine Price, founder of Screen/Life Balance and author of the bestsellers How to Break Up With Your Phone and The Power of Fun, offers a customizable presentation — delivered as a talk or informal chat, either in-person or virtually — on how to achieve better screen/life balance, create a health ...
+CATHERINE PRICE, founder of Screen/Life Balance and author of the bestsellers How to Break Up With Your Phone and The Power of Fun, offers a customizable presentation — delivered as a talk or informal chat, either in-person or virtually — on how “breaking up” with your phone and prioritizing screen/ ...

-Catherine Price, founder of Screen/Life Balance and author of the bestsellers How to Break Up With Your Phone and The Power of Fun, offers a customizable presentation — delivered as a talk or informal chat, either in-person or virtually — on how to achieve better screen/life balance, create a healthier relationship with technology, and lead a happier, healthier life.
+CATHERINE PRICE, founder of Screen/Life Balance and author of the bestsellers How to Break Up With Your Phone and The Power of Fun, offers a customizable presentation — delivered as a talk or informal chat, either in-person or virtually — on how “breaking up” with your phone and prioritizing screen/life balance can help you lead a happier, healthier life.

 After revealing why screen/life balance can be so challenging to achieve (especially now!), Price explains how audiences can create more balanced and intentional relationships with their phones and devices—and how doing so will improve their resilience, relationships, attention spans, creativity, productivity, and mental and physical health.
 This program combines a lively, compelling keynote with actionable, evidence-backed suggestions that people can begin to put into practice that very day.